-First Year (ARCH 1700)
+First Year (ARCH 1000)

-While the topics studied serve as a foundation for students proceeding to second and final years, they also form a complete programme for those taking Archaeology for one year.
+While the topics studied serve as a foundation for students proceeding to Second and Final Years, they also form a complete programme for those taking Archaeology for one year.

-Up to twenty-five percent of the overall end mark will be awarded for continuously assessed coursework (including essays and worksheets).
+Up to 25% of the overall end of year mark will be awarded for continuously assessed coursework (including essays and worksheets).
 These will be submitted on a regular basis throughout the year.

-The course comprises eight 12-lecture modules.
+The course comprises eight twelve-lecture modules.

-ARCH 1006 What is Archaeology?
+What is Archaeology?

 What is Archaeology?
 How do we know what happened in the past?
-How do we know what happened in the past?
 How do we date past events?
-These questions are addressed in this course of 12 lectures.
+These questions are addressed in this course of twelve lectures.

-ARCH 1007 The Palaeolithic and Mesolithic periods
+The Palaeolithic and Mesolithic Periods